How Does LendingTree Get Paid?

 How to boost your loan approval odds

-Chase was most likely to approve borrowers with a down payment of 10% to 20% and a debt-to-income ratio (DTI) under 40%.
+Chase was most likely to approve borrowers with an average loan-to-value (LTV) ratio of 72% or lower and a debt-to-income (DTI) ratio under 40%.

 1. Choose your loan type